google/closure-compiler-npm/packages/google-closure-compiler-linux-arm64/readme.md

-# google-closure-compiler-osx
+# google-closure-compiler-linux

-Mac OS native platform distribution of Closure Compiler.
+Linux aarm64 native platform distribution of Closure Compiler.

 For cli scripts, build tool plugins and more see the [main distribution](https://www.npmjs.com/package/google-closure-compiler).